yoursunbeam/Python/README.md

 # Python
-Solving programming problems by the book Tony Gaddls "Starting Out with Python"
+Solving programming problems by the book Tony Gaddis "Starting Out with Python"